Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

    ```

    ![](./Media/lab3-t2-s4.png)

+    >**Note**: Thiscommand creates a Docker image named Miyagi-recommendation from the Dockerfile and associated files in the current directory.

 1. Run the following command to ACR login.

    > **Note**: Please replace **[ACRname]** with **<inject key="AcrLoginServer" enableCopy="true"/>**, **[uname]** with **<inject key="AcrUsername" enableCopy="true"/>**, and **[password]** with **<inject key="AcrPassword" enableCopy="true"/>**.